 I’m working on a number of side projects, indie apps, and open source projects.
-I want to highlight a few of them here and link out to others.
-If you are looking for a more formal resume, you can find that here.
+I want to highlight a few of them here and link to others.
+If you are looking for a complete cv, you can find that here.

 I started the Swift Weekly Brief newsletter in December 2015, and was the primary author until January 2018 before handing it off to the community.
-Since, Bas Broek has kindly taken over as the primary author.
+Since then, other contributors have kindly taken over maintaining the project.

-My most popular library in the iOS community is JSQMessagesViewController, which is now deprecated.
-I was highly active on this project from 2013-2016, and at it’s peak it was installed in over 50,000 apps (according to CocoaPods stats) and reached over 11,000 stars on GitHub.
+My most popular library in the iOS community was JSQMessagesViewController, which is now deprecated.
+I was highly active on this project from 2013 to 2016, and at it’s peak it was installed in over 50,000 apps (according to the now-defunct CocoaPods stats) and reached over 11,000 stars on GitHub.
 I built a community around this project with great care and intention.
 Like many in the community, I was sad to see it go.
-What I’m most proud of however, was that it was used in early versions of Signal for iOS (as well as many other lesser known iOS apps).
+What I’m most proud of however, was that it was used in early versions of Signal for iOS (as well as many other lesser-known iOS apps).

 I co-authored IGListKit with Ryan Nystrom while working at Instagram.
 Of all the work I did at that company, this is what I’m most proud of.
 It was a successful project and widely adopted in the iOS community.
 Eventually, Apple released official APIs inspired by IGListKit, diffable data sources for collection views and table views.